openstack/api-site/firstapp/source/getting_started.rst

 .. only:: pkgcloud

-    To try it, add the following code to a script (or use an interactive nodejs shell) by calling :code:`node`.
+    To try it, use an interactive Node.js shell by calling :code:`node` or add the following code to a script.

     .. literalinclude:: ../samples/pkgcloud/getting_started.js
         :start-after: step-1